alireza-sadi/SQL/README.md

 2. open *MY SQL Client* in your system.

---it will ask you for a password that you set in installition wizard.
+- it will ask you for a password that you set in installition wizard.

-if it don't ask you can type this command to acces your root `mysql -u root -p`
+* if it don't ask you can type this command to acces your root `mysql -u root -p`

 ### Let's start